 Instructions

 - Preheat oven to 350 degrees F. If using a large, fat zucchini slice into 4-5 large pieces.
 If using smaller and thinner zucchini, chop lengthwise.
 Scoop out the inner flesh leaving a ¼ inch border.
 Dust with garlic powder.
-Place on baking tray.
+Place on baking tray lined with parchment paper.
 Bake for 10 minutes.

 - Add soy sauce, rosemary, thyme, and sage.
 Stir to combine.
 Heat for another 2 minutes or until fragrant.

-- Add quinoa, and vegetable stock to the pan.
+- Add the quinoa and vegetable stock to the pan.
 Cover and simmer for 15 minutes or until quinoa has fully cooked.
-Add an additional ¼-1/2 cup of vegetable if quinoa needs more liquid to absorb.
-Add walnuts once quinoa is cooked through.
+Add an additional ¼-1/2 cup of vegetable stock if quinoa needs more liquid to absorb.
+Add the walnuts once quinoa is cooked through.

-- Fill cooked zucchini with quinoa stuffing.
+- Fill the cooked zucchini with the quinoa stuffing.
 Cover and bake for another 20 minutes.
 Top with fresh parsley and serve!

 Notes